xSardine/AMQ-Stuff/Party_Rank_Tools/README.md

 ```
 python upload_party_rank_sheet.py
 ```
+You will have to use your logins the first time.
+A new file `token.json` will be created and will let you use the script without logging in as long as it is in the folder.

 By default, the files will be uploaded in `~/<file_name> PR/<file_name> (<user_name>).extension`.

 (example for the file name "Nonoc.ods": `~/Nonoc PR/Nonoc (User).ods`)